 Go on a Date with Dates

-The health benefits of dates is long and impressive.
+The health benefits of superfood dates is long and impressive.
 Because fresh dates are a superfood, they really do a body good.
 Here are just a few reasons to eat dates.
 Oh, and of course, another reason to make Sticky Date Cake Yogurt Bowls for your healthy breakfast or snack!

 - Dates are packed with vitamins, minerals, and essential nutrients